Post by Graveyardbride on Oct 16, 2018 15:13:03 GMT -5

 Avon Old Farms School (Avon).
 This boys’ boarding school at 500 Old Farms Road was founded in 1927 by Theodate Pope Riddle, one of America’s first female architects.
 The spirit of a little girl, presumably the daughter of a former teacher or other school official, occasionally appears in one of the residences (above).
 She always makes her presence known around 3 o’clock in the morning and some who have seen the tiny wraith feel she is searching for her mother.

 Captain Grant’s 1754 Inn (Poquetanuck).
 People have reported strange occurrences at the old inn at 109-111 Route 2.
-In addition to the obligatory phantom footsteps in the attic, there have been reports of loud noises outside the front door when no one is there, things flying off the walls and some claim to have felt “something” stroking their faces.
+In addition to the obligatory phantom footsteps in the attic, there have been reports of loud noises outside the front door when no one is there, objects flying off the walls and some claim to have felt “something” stroking their faces.
+Some say the fact the inn is sandwiched between two cemeteries – one from the 1700s and the other from the 19th century – contributes to the supernatural activity.

 Carousel at Lighthouse Point Park (New Haven).
 Both the carousel and building that houses it were constructed in 1916 in the Renaissance Revival style.
 Located at 2 Lighthouse Road, the carousel – which features numerous animals, including horses, dragon chariots and a camel – was the delight of early 20th century children whose families would take the trolley to the end of the line for a day of enjoyment.
 Sometimes at night – or so it is said – the carousel begins turning and if you listen carefully, you can hear the phantom laughter of a little girl.